Create and Configure SQS Queues

 Why am I getting timeout errors when creating a queue with a policy?

-Why isn't my dead-letter queue maxReceiveCount working?
+Why isn't my dead letter queue maxReceiveCount working?

-Queue Types & Configuration
+Queue Types & Naming

-How do I name a FIFO queue?
+How do I create a FIFO queue?

 What properties can't I change after creating a queue?